wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 For more help, visit the MailChimp Support article [How do I create a new list?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "How do I create a new list?")

 = What do I do first? =
-The first step is to activate the plugin and sign up.
-Then we will guide you through the process of connecting your MailChimp account and choosing the list.
+The first step is to activate the plugin and then we will guide you through the process of connecting your MailChimp account and choosing the MailChimp list.
 This is done on the WordPress admin "MailChimp" menu page.

 = Do I need MailChimp's API Key? =
 You don't have to worry about that.
 We will guide you through the MailChimp flow.